-- a) Abergavenny East - b) Bayfield, Chepstow - c) Caldicot East - 5.32 In order to implement the RLDP's Strategy, Preferred Strategic Site Allocations have been identified for the Primary Settlements of Abergavenny, Chepstow and Caldicot.
+- a) Abergavenny East - b) Bayfield, Chepstow Mounton Road, Chepstow - c) Leasbrook, Monmouth - d) Caldicot East - 5.33 In order to implement the RLDP's Strategy, Preferred Strategic Site Allocations have been identified for the Primary Settlements of Abergavenny, Chepstow, Monmouth and Caldicot.
 These sites have been selected from a total of 13 strategic growth options located across Abergavenny, Chepstow, Monmouth and Severnside that were previously consulted on in the 2021 Preferred Strategy.
-Site selection has been informed by the consultation responses received on the 2021 Preferred Strategy.
+Site selection has been informed by the consultation responses received on the 2021 Preferred Strategy and the December 2022 Preferred Strategy.
 To inform these Preferred Strategic Site Allocations, a high-level assessment has been undertaken to identify those sites which could contribute to delivering the level of growth (housing and jobs) required to deliver the Preferred Strategy.
 These sites have provided sufficient evidence of viability and deliverability that will be built on as the plan progresses.
-Two of the sites namely, Abergavenny East and Caldicot East, are anticipated to provide housing both within and beyond the RLDP plan period. - 5.33 Policy S7 relates only to Preferred Strategic Site Allocations, additional sites are required to fulfil the housing requirement set out in the Strategy and these will be identified in the Deposit Plan.
-The final selection of sites for the Deposit Plan will be dependent on further detailed assessment work. - 5.34 Details of the Preferred Strategic Site Allocations are provided in Figures 3 to 5 and Tables 3 to 5.
-Further details are set out in Appendix 5. - 5.35 Planning Policy Wales emphasises the importance of re-using brownfield sites, however, there are limited opportunities for further significant brownfield development in Monmouthshire.
+Two of the sites namely, Abergavenny East and Caldicot East, are anticipated to provide housing both within and beyond the RLDP plan period. - 5.34 Policy S7 relates only to Preferred Strategic Site Allocations, additional sites are required to fulfil the housing requirement set out in the Strategy and these will be identified in the Deposit Plan.
+The final selection of sites for the Deposit Plan will be dependent on further detailed assessment work. - 5.35 Details of the Preferred Strategic Site Allocations are provided in Figures 3 to $\frac{5}{6}$ and Tables 3 to $\frac{5}{6}$.
+Further details are set out in Appendix 5. - 5.36 Planning Policy Wales emphasises the importance of re-using brownfield sites, however, there are limited opportunities for further significant brownfield development in Monmouthshire.
 The objective is to achieve sustainably located urban extensions that can be well-connected to town centres and public transport.
 The RLDP will seek to allocate those sites that are the best connected, most sustainable, best deliver placemaking and are least harmful, which will require balanced consideration and trade-offs at Deposit Plan stage.
 The same approach has been taken in identifying the Preferred Strategic Site Allocation for each primary settlement.

-- 5.36 Following the consultation on the Preferred Strategy the Council will undertake a detailed assessment of all sites to ensure delivery of the Plan's Strategy, including the provision of: - 50% affordable homes; - Net zero carbon ready homes; - Necessary supporting infrastructure; - A masterplanning process to ensure allocations create sustainable, cohesive, well-designed places delivered through a strong placemaking approach; and - A financial viability assessment to ensure sites are deliverable within the Plan period.
+- 5.37 Following the consultation on the Preferred Strategy the Council will undertake a detailed assessment of all sites to ensure delivery of the Plan's Strategy, including the provision of: - 50% affordable homes; - Net zero carbon ready homes; - Necessary supporting infrastructure; - A masterplanning process to ensure allocations create sustainable, cohesive, well-designed places delivered through a strong placemaking approach; and - A financial viability assessment to ensure sites are deliverable within the Plan period.